Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In general, Israeli law does not require an employment contract to be in writing and an oral agreement is legally binding.
-However, the Notice to Employee (Terms of Employment) Law obliges the employer to provide each employee with a notice of his or her main employment terms using a stipulated form.
+However, the Notice to Employee and Job Candidate (Terms of Employment and Screening and Recruitment Process) Law obliges the employer to provide each employee with a notice of his or her main employment terms using a stipulated form.
 In addition, the Foreign Employees Law requires a foreign employee’s employment contract to be in writing, in a language known to the employee and including specific terms and conditions.

 Are any terms implied into employment contracts?

 All statutory rights and mandatory benefits are implied into all employment contracts and supersede contractual stipulations.
 The provisions of any applicable collective bargaining agreement or extension order may also be implied into an employment contract.

 Arbitration and dispute resolution mechanisms are common in collective bargaining agreements.
 However, they are not common in personal employment contracts, as mandatory employment rights and benefits cannot be subject to arbitration (only contractual benefits can be subject to arbitration).